-Nowadays it is common for COVID-19 to be used as a subject in various scams, including email phishing scams.
-Typically, cybercriminals behind them attempt to trick recipients into providing some sensitive information.
-For example, social security numbers, credit card details, bank account numbers, login credentials.
-Although, they can use such emails to trick recipients into opening malicious files and infecting their computers with malware as well.
+Today, COVID-19 is commonly used as the subject for various scams, including email phishing scams.
+Typically, cyber criminals behind them attempt to trick recipients into providing private, sensitive information.
+For example, social security numbers, credit card details, bank account numbers, and login credentials.

 How do spam campaigns infect computers?

 Typically, cyber criminals behind malspam campaigns send emails with a file attached to them or a download link to the malicious file.
 Their main goal is to trick recipients into opening/executing the rogue file, which then installs malicious software.